boldbi/bold-bi-docs/docs/faq/what-are-the-various-types-of-data-filtering-in-an-embedded-dashboard.md

 ## Server-side filtering
 ### Using the query parameter `embed_datasource_filter`

-Server-side filtering lets you ensure secured access for users to their data in the embedded dashboard.
-In the Bold BI embedded application, you can pass the filter parameters from the authorization endpoint dynamically using the query parameter `embed_datasource_filter`.
+Server-side filtering allows you to ensure secure access for users to their data in the embedded dashboard.
+In the Bold BI embedded application, you can dynamically pass the filter parameters from the authorization endpoint using the query parameter `embed_datasource_filter`.

 For example, a code snippet is provided.
-Additionally, I have attached image for further reference.
+Additionally, I have attached an image for further reference.

 ```js